OCD and ADHD: The Overlooked Connection Every Parent Should Know!

 Treatment for OCD and ADHD

 Pharmacology is not the only route to treat OCD and ADHD.
 There are natural solutions for OCD and ADHD, particularly brain-based tools such as neurofeedback and PEMF.
+OCD treatment often involves a careful combination of SSRIs for OCD and stimulants for ADHD, addressing potential interactions and the impact on symptoms.
 Treatment options for these disorders may include noninvasive brain regulation techniques, which work to normalize the situational imbalance between cognitive persistence and cognitive flexibility (Colzato et al., 2022).

 Neurofeedback helps treat OCD and ADHD by reinforcing the subconscious and teaching the brain to alter its behavior.
 It trains the brain to produce brain waves that induce concentration, calming the mind and putting it in a focused state.
 When performed regularly on ADHD kids, it results in increased motivation and focus, as well as reduced impulse control and distractibility.